 During the FNA, an ultrasound is used to make sure that samples are removed from the right place.
 Ultrasound-guided FNA biopsies are especially useful in cases where the thyroid nodule is small.

-Our surgeons are able to perform an ultrasound, fine needle aspiration (FNA), and complete patient evaluation in the same visit.
+Our surgeons and endocrinologists are able to perform an ultrasound, fine needle aspiration (FNA), and complete patient evaluation in the same visit.

 Other tests that may be used to diagnose a cancerous thyroid nodule: